Nadi-System/nadi-system/README.md

 Please refer to [CONTRIBUTING.md](./CONTRIBUTING.md) for further details on specific roles and tasks you can do.

+And please refer to [architecture.md](./architecture.md) file to read how the components of the NADI are arranged in this repository.

 # Future Work
 - Implement timeseries data types with gaps
 - Add syntax to access timeseries data directly,